ArjenR49/UPS-Plus/README.md

 I added exception handling for TimeoutError to putByte() in upsPlus and the same putByte() definition is now also used in PowerCycle.py.

 Despite looking at the UPS_event.log a million times, upsPlus.py still had one wrong unit in its printed output (>>UPS_event.log ), viz.
 A for power.
 This was corrected.

+The restart delay after a 'watchdog with restart' event or a 'power cycle' is actually less than 10 minutes, more like 8-9 minutes.